 - For mine, this took an additional 5 hours of smoking once wrapped in foil, but depending on the cut of the brisket and thickness, this time can vary.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

 Let me know if you try out this delicious smoked dry rub brisket made in a Traeger grill (or pellet grill).
 A good dry rub for brisket is the key to all the flavour!
-If you want to learn how to make smoked brisket or try out an easy Texas smoked brisket recipe…or even live out your Bobby Flay fantasies…then you need to make this soon!
+This really is the best brisket rub recipe.
+If you want to learn how to smoke a brisket on a pellet grill or try out an easy Texas smoked brisket recipe, you can’t go wrong with this one.